 - Facial and head injuries caused by airbag deployment

 If you have been struck from behind by another driver, you are likely to suffer from one or more of these types of injuries.
 The symptoms tend to worsen several days after the accident.
-That’s why it is so important that you not sign anything or give a recorded statement to the insurance company following an accident.
+That’s why it is so important that you do not sign anything or give a recorded statement to the insurance company following an accident.
 Instead, we recommend that you seek medical treatment and call our office to ensure that your legal rights are adequately protected.

 Rear-End Collisions Where Trailing Driver Is Not At Fault